This page describes the internal architecture, deployment workflow, plugin system, and extension mechanisms used by SAMLab.

 print(f"Analysis finished in {time.time()-start_time:.2f} s")

-3. Pandas “detected event” fields expected by SAMLab
+3. Pandas “events” fields expected by SAMLab

 | Field | Meaning |